lornebb/NullAnIon/README.md

     4. Submit form.
     5. Sucessful submission will bring you to the checkout page.
         1. Ensure that order details that you just filled out have been carried onto the checkout page.
-        2. Ensure that the price displayed on the form page, is reflected in the checkout total price order field.
+        2. Ensure that the price displayed on the form page is reflected in the checkout total price order field.

 - **Verdict**